maxtingle11/Insights-for-Music-Artists/README.md

 # Insights for Music Artists
 ![Insights for Music Artists](images/01_title.jpg)

-I am a graduate of the Flatiron School's Data Science Fellowship program.
-I completed the Washington, DC-based 15-week intensive data science bootcamp in December of 2019.
-"Insights for Music Artists" is the fourth in a series of projects where I worked with data retrieved from Spotify's API to practice hypothesis testing, regression and classification analyses, and tuning machine learning algorithms to make predictions.
+"Insights for Music Artists" is the fourth in a series of projects I completed while I was a Data Science Fellow at Flatiron School where I worked with data retrieved from Spotify's API to practice hypothesis testing, regression and classification analyses, and tuning machine learning algorithms to make predictions.

 For this project, I conducted market segmentation analysis for ~300,000 artists retrieved from Spotify’s Web API using unsupervised learning (clustering and dimensionality reduction) and distance-based clustering.
 I then developed a Flask web app (deployed via Heroku) that finds artists who share similar audio profiles.